skamprogiannis/wallpaper-selector/README.md

 and dependencies of everything listed here as expected

-Above dependecies are for plug and play behavior you can substitute pywal and sww dependecies easily by changing wallpaper-apply.sh and wallpaper-apply-static.sh and using other tools I cant add check for every tool and their locations if someone else does it they are welcome.
+Above dependecies are for plug and play behavior you can substitute pywal and sww dependecies easily by changing wallpaper-apply.sh and wallpaper-apply-static.sh and changing the color read location of Theme.qml and using other tools
+I cant add check for every tool and their locations if someone else does it they are welcome.

 Installation: